thoughtbot/bourbon/readme.md

     @import "home";
     @import "users";

-## Rails 3.0.x and below
+## Rails 3.0.x
-For Rails < 3.1 you must run the installation rake task.
-Please note, you should run this task every time a new version of Bourbon is released.
+For Rails 3.0.x you must run the installation rake task.
+You should run this task every time a new version of Bourbon is released.
-This will copy the Sass files into your project's public/stylesheets/sass directory.
+This will copy the Sass files into your project's `public/stylesheets/sass` directory.

     rake bourbon:install